Please read ALL the information below for details

 Whether you are a seasoned and published writer or someone new to the game, put your passion toward extending Depth Psychology into the world through your writing.
 The various topics/sections of the eZine to which you can submit include the following:

 Depth Psychology (People, Theory, History, Biography, Concepts): This work would be focused on the life, work, and theories of Freud, Jung, or other Jungians or post-Jungians like Marie-Louise von Franz, Edward Edinger, Wolfgang Giegerich, Rafael Lopez-Pedraza, or James Hillman.
 For example, it may expound on some aspect of Jung’s Life and Work, including any of the various Jungian concepts such as shadow, complexes, dreams, individuation, ego, Self, alchemy, etc. This may include a psychological, historical, or biographical perspective or focus on an event like Jung’s visit to the Taos pueblo or his long-time exchange of letters with physicist Wolfgang Pauli.
 It may also include an in-depth look at one particular concept such as “dreams” across theories or methods.
+You may also want to include somatic or embodiment perspectives such as those brought forward by Marion Woodman, or articles on trauma and coping, etc.

 Ecopsychology and Nature: This work could describe your own experience in nature or a particular aspect of nature that relates to the human psyche, personal or collective.
 It could feature a current or past environmental or ecological issue.